3a1b2c3/CesiumUnrealMars/README.md

 The **mars tile set** seen from below (the grid are the tiles)	abd in WorldOutliner

 A **Cesium Georeference actor** has automatically been generated, select it in WorldOutliner.
 It is a way of dealing with a large coordinate system.
+The **minimum distance** from Earth to Mars is about **33.9 million miles (54.6 million kilometers)**.
+That is a quite large game, even for what Cesium has build.
+If you are familiar with **floating point precision errors** it is easy to guess that we need to think of a solution here.

 In its **Details tab**, click the Set button while framing the just generated tileset in view as shown below.